ckuelker/quick-guide-en-us/DevOps/Fs/sparse.md

 ## Archiving

-Per default `tar` uses non-sparse files.
-And `tar` converts sparse file to non-sparse files!
-To use `tar` and keep the sparse feature of files use the `-S` option.
+By default, `tar` uses non-sparse files.
+And `tar` converts sparse files to non-sparse files!
+To use `tar` and keep the sparse feature of the files, use the `-S` option.

-This example used the sparse file `file.image` that contains a `XFS` file system that uses 3.6M of meta data (that is of course not empty and therefore not sparse).
+This example used the sparse file `file.image` which contains an `XFS` file system that uses 3.6M of metadata (which is of course not empty and therefore not sparse).

 ```bash